stone-payments/stoneco-guidelines/backend/python/README.md

 ### 19. Development Environments (IDEs)

 To develop a Python program, it isn’t necessary to have a IDE.
-You can develop it in text editor, for example gedit, Sublime Text, Atom… and run it Python console.
-But if you want a IDE to develop, because you want features how debugger, autocomplete… Nowadays exist a lot of for Python, exists commercial and noncommercial and they have different features.
-In this document will list only the most popular at this moment (you should know exist other options) and it won’t compare that is the best IDE.
-You are free to decide, which one to use.
+You can develop it in a text editor, for example gedit, Sublime Text, Atom… and run it in the Python console.
+But if you want an IDE to develop, because you want features such as debugger, autocomplete… Nowadays exist a lot of them for Python, both commercial and noncommercial and they have different features.
+This document will list only the most popular at this moment (you should know there exist other options) and it won’t compare which is the best IDE.
+You are free to decide which one to use.

 List of IDEs:
 * Pycharm [1] is nowadays one of the most used for python developers.
 It has a free licence, named free community and other commercial named professional.
-The free licence, it is very nice and include a lot of features, for example:
+The free licence is very nice and includes a lot of features, for example:
   * Debugger
   * Intelligent Code Editor, autocomplete, code analice...
   * Refactor code to PEP 8
   * And other features.
-* Eric [2], it is other IDE for python, it is really nice, because it is open source and you can use free.
+* Eric [2], it is other IDE for python, it is really nice, because it is open source and you can use it for free.
 A few features for this IDE are the following:
   * Debugger
   * Intelligent Code Editor, autocomplete, code analice...
   * Integrated version control interface
   * And other features.
-* WingWare [3], this is another nice IDE for develop with Python, It is a commercial IDE and you will need pay to use it.
+* WingWare [3], this is another nice IDE for develop with Python, It is a commercial IDE and you will need to pay to use it.
 A few features for this IDE are the following (similar to before IDEs):
   * Debugger
   * Intelligent Code Editor, autocomplete, code analice...
   * And other features.
 * Eclipse with Pydev [4], other nice IDE to develop with Python is Eclipse.
 This IDE is famed in JAVA, but you can use with Python adding the plugin Pydev.
-It is free and you don’t need pay for use it.
+It is free and you don’t need to pay for use it.
 A few features for this IDE are the following (similar to before IDEs):
   * Debugger
   * Intelligent Code Editor, autocomplete, code analice...
   * And other features.

 You can discovered other IDEs for Python and their description in the following link:

 ### 20. Library and virtual environment management

-In this chapter explains, how add new libraries or packages to the project.
-It is possible thanks to pip and when you use PIP, it is necessary explain virtual environments.
+This chapter explains how to add new libraries or packages to the project.
+This is possible thanks to pip and when you use PIP, it is necessary to explain virtual environments.

 #### 20.1. pip

 PIP is the package manager for Python.
-When the project need a extra library, it’s really easy add it.
-Only need execute the following command, if the package exist in PIP:
+When the project needs an extra library, it’s really easy to add it.
+If the package exists in PIP, just execute the following command to install it:

 `pip install <name package>`

-The before command install the latest version of the package.
-If the project need a specific version, it’s possible indicate it.
+The previous command installs the latest version of the package.
+If the project needs a specific version, it’s possible to indicate it.
 Use the following command:

 `pip install <name package>==<version>`

-If the package doesn’t exist in PIP, it’s possible add the url of repository to install it.
+If the package doesn’t exist in PIP, it’s possible to add the url of a repository to install it.
 Use the following command:

 `pip install <CVS+URL>`